M-earnest/docker_workshop/workshop/advanced/automating.md

 ![new_access_token](/static/new_access_token.png)

-3. Setup GitHub secrets
+### 3. Setup GitHub secrets

+For authentification purposes, i.e. to connect our DockerHub and GitHub, we will need to store our newly generated `access token`, as well as our DockerHub `username` using GitHub Secrets.
+These allow us to store sensitive information (API keys, passwords etc.) necessary to enable automatization without exposing that information to the public.

-    - head to your Github repository
+    - head to your GitHub repository
     - click on `settings` -> `secrets and variables` -> `actions`
-    - next we will create two new GitHub "secrets"
+    - next, we will create two new GitHub "secrets"
         - click on `new repository secret` and enter the name `DOCKERHUB_USERNAME`
             - under the `secret` heading add your DockerHub Username
         - click on `new repository secret` and enter the name `DOCKERHUB_TOKEN`
             - under the `secret` heading add the `DockerHub access token` we've copied in the previous step

-!!! actions_secrets

 ![actions_secrets](/static/actions_secrets.png)

-4. Setup the Github workflow
+### 4. Setup the Github workflow

+Now it's time to create our GitHub workflow file.
+For this we will create a .yml file that contains all the necessary instructions to build our image and to transfer it to our DockerHub registry.

-    - go to your GitHub repo, create a new file called  `.GitHub/workflows/container_build_publish.yml`
+    - go to your GitHub repo, create a new file called  `.github/workflows/container_build_publish.yml`

-    - copy and paste the following code into the file, make sure to replace the following part with your docker image name
+    - copy and paste the following code into the file, make sure to replace the following part with your docker image name.
+Make sure to replace the line under tags `yourhubusername/yourimagename:latest` with your DockerHub username, the name of your image and a relevant tag after the `:`.
-        -       tags: |
-                    yourhubusername/yourimagename:latest

     ```